Tailhook Topics

 Injection molded

 Revell 1/60th Scale F7U-3/3M Cutlass: First released in 1953, there were several different variations released through 2010.
-It's pretty crude with raised lines for the placement or coloring markings.
+It's pretty crude with raised lines for the placement or coloring of markings.

 Brett Harper